Fall

 The Best Fall Getaways in New Jersey

 If you are an antique lover, Mullica Hill is the place for you.
-Main Street has more than thirty antique shops.
+Its Main Street has more than thirty antique shops.
 The 3-floor Old Mill Antique Center can also be found on Main Street.
-The entire town of Mullica Hill is a designated historic place.
-The Civil war era houses are now homes to different shops, boutiques, and restaurants.
-Furthermore, there are two main local events here – Civil War Weekend with battle recreations and Ghost walk, usually held on October 13th, that shows the haunted history of this town.
+The entire town of Mullica Hill is designated as a historic site.
+The Civil War-Era houses are now different shops, boutiques, and restaurants.
+Furthermore, there are two main local events held here – Civil War Weekend , with battle recreations, and the Ghost Walk, usually held on October 13th, which highlights the haunted history of this town.

 4. Cape May

-A popular fall event held here is the Victorian Weekend (October 5th-9th).
-Events include the Cape May Wine Trail, a night of Victorian, Parlor Games, Murder Mistery dinners, private home tours, and many more.
+A popular fall event held here is Victorian Weekend (October 5th-9th).
+Events include the Cape May Wine Trail, themed trolley tours, history lectures, murder mystery dinners, private home tours, and much more.

 5. Princeton